Academic Catalog

 • drops, withdraws, or receives an Unsatisfactory (U) grade from a clinical education course, or

-• has a documented pattern of unprofessional behavior, or
+• has a documented pattern of unprofessional conduct, or

 • receives a grade of Unsatisfactory (U) in an ICE course, or